ventz/openconnect-gui-menu-bar/README.md

 Start by just getting the file itself: https://raw.githubusercontent.com/ventz/openconnect-gui-menu-bar/master/openconnect.sh

+Make sure you make it executable: `chmod 755 openconnect.sh` once you download it.

 This file is the "script" that interacts with BitBar.
 Place it in your bitbar scripts folder (I have chosen:
 ~/Documents/bitbar-plugins/), and edit it/follow these steps: